-In parallel computations, values can be stored either in a consistent way or in an inconsistent (or additive) way.
-Consistent storage means that all processes have the same and correct value at all respective d.o.f.s as in the sequential environment.
-In additive storage, a global value is the sum of the values over all processes where it is known.
-In PARMOON mainly consistent storage and weakened concepts hereof are used.
+In parallel computations, values and information, e.g., finite element vectors, can be stored either in a consistent way or in an additive way.
+In the case of a finite element vector, which is of major interest here, consistent storage means that all processes have the same and correct value at all respective d.o.f.s as in the sequential environment.
+If the vector is present in additive storage, each global value is the sum of the values over all processes where it is known.
+In PARMOON, certain concepts of weakened consistent storage of finite element vectors and matrices are used.